 Please don’t make a habit of not taking your leave.
 For a start, we don’t pay for any holiday you haven’t taken.
 But more importantly, we believe it’s super important to take time away from work to avoid stress and burnout, and recharge your batteries.
 And a happy, healthy team is one of our main goals.

 We do however have a few rules we’d love you to note.

-- All holiday must be approved in advance and we appreciate as much notice as possible, ideally double the amount of time you’re taking off.
-So if you want two days off, please give us four working days’ notice.
+- All holiday must be approved in advance and we appreciate as much notice as possible.
+We review leave requests weekly in the run sheet call, so be sure to have your requests in by Monday.
+Ideally double the amount of time you’re taking off.
+So if you want one week off, please give us 10 working days’ notice.

 - The minimum period you can request is half a day.
 Because we operate a flexible working policy, if you need to take time for an appointment or if something unexpected crops up, these don’t count as holiday.
 Just keep Slack updated so we know where and when to find you.

 - The maximum holiday period is three weeks, unless there are exceptional circumstances.
 If you want more than three weeks off, this must be authorised by one of the Directors.